galaxyproject/galaxy-hub/src/admin/config/performance/cluster/index.md

 If your sudo config contains `Defaults    requiretty`, this option must be disabled.

+For Galaxy releases > 17.05 the sudo call has been moved to `galaxy.ini` and is thereby configurable by the Galaxy admin.
+This can be of interest because sudo removes `PATH`, `LD_LIBRARY_PATH`, etc. variables per default in some installations.
+In such cases the sudo calls in the three variables in galaxy.ini can be adapted, e.g., `sudo -E PATH=...
+LD_LIBRARY_PATH=... /PATH/TO/GALAXY/scripts/drmaa_external_runner.py`.
+In order to allow setting the variables this way adaptions to the sudo configuration might be necessary.
+Also for Galaxy releases > 17.05: In order to allow `external_chown_script.py` to chown only path below certain entry points the variable `ALLOWED_PATHS` in the python script can be adapted.
+It is sufficient to include the directorries `job_working_directory` and `new_file_path` as configured in `galaxy.ini`.

+It is also a good idea to make sure that only trusted users, e.g. root, have write access to all three scripts.

 Some maintenance and support of this code will be provided via the usual [Support](/src/support/index.md) channels, but improvements and fixes would be greatly welcomed, as this is a complex feature which is not used by the Galaxy Development Team.

 # Contributors